 Army Judge Advocate General Corps 2L Summer Internship Program.
 Qualified second-year law (2L) students at ABA-accredited law schools have the opportunity to join the U.S. Army JAG Corps on an internship.
 As an intern, you’ll be given a variety of responsibilities.
 You’ll have to think on your feet, make decisions, and you’ll be involved in cases from start to finish.
 2L Deadline: November 1, 2018.
 For more information please visit: http://www.goarmy.com/jag/summer-intern-program.html.

 Department of the Navy (DON) Office of the General Counsel (OGC) Summer Law Clerk Program.
 The DON OGC Summer Law Clerk Program is an exciting way to spend your summer.
 Our program benefits include: a paid summer clerkship; an assigned mentor and co-mentor; assignments in multiple legal practice areas; experience drafting legal writing samples; annual and sick leave; transportation subsidy benefits; scheduled events at the U.S. Capitol, U.S. Supreme Court, Naval Academy, and Naval Ships and Aircraft; potential for an Advance Commitment to work for OGC after law school; and exposure to DON OGC senior leadership, including members of the Senior Executive Service.
-Applications are not yet open.
-For more information please visit: www.secnav.navy.mil/OGC/Pages/Law-Students.aspx.
+Interested students should contact OCS about applying.
+For more information please visit: http://www.secnav.navy.mil/OGC/Pages/Attorneys.aspx#student and www.secnav.navy.mil/OGC/Pages/Law-Students.aspx

 Office of the Secretary of Defense (OSD) Office of the General Counsel (OGC) Honors Legal Intern Program.
 Each year the Office of General Counsel seeks high achieving law students to participate in the OSD Honors Legal Internship Program.
 The program provides an introduction to the dynamic legal environment of the Department of Defense and affords participants a wide variety of learning experiences.
 Expected start date is May 30, 2019.
 This program is 10 weeks.